 A qualified executive and career coach, ex-Forensic Accountant, marathon runner, drinker of way too much tea, and mum to 2 boisterous boys.

-Having been there myself, I know what it's like to feel trapped in a career that's not right for you, that's not giving you what you want.
+Having been there myself, I know what it's like to feel like something's not quite in your career.

-Fed up of feeling like I was just treading water in a career I couldn't see any future in, just going through the motions day after day, week after week.
+I felt like I was just treading water in a career I couldn't see my future in, just going through the motions day after day, week after week.

-Worried that career opportunities were just passing me by, and that I'd wake up in 10 years time still stuck doing the same thing
+I worried that career opportunities were just passing me by, and that I'd wake up in 10 years time still doing the same thing

 And so I did what most people do - I just kept plodding on, reading more and more self help books, scrolling through more and more jobs boards, trying to convince myself that everything would work out.

-Speaking to friends it became clear that I wasn't on my own in feeling fed up with my career, feeling disappointed that I had worked so hard for something which ultimately wasn't right for me.
+Speaking to friends it became clear that I wasn't on my own in feeling a bit lost with my career, a bit disappointed that I had worked so hard for something which ultimately wasn't right for me.
 So many people around me were feeling the same thing, but - like me - they were stuck, not knowing how to take the next step, or even what that next step might be which would help them build a career that was right for them.

 I'd been dabbling in coaching at work for a while at this point, and my mountain of self helps books had provided me with ample evidence of the type of person I was, the kind of work I wanted to be doing.
 But it wasn't until I was offered professional coaching myself that things started to come together - using coaching I could help people explore, define and create the careers that were right for them, rather than just suffering through a groundhog day like existence in a soul-less 9-5.